postmanlabs/labs-docs/src/pages/docs/publishing-your-api/documenting-your-api.md

     url: "/docs/publishing-your-api/viewing-documentation/"
 ---

 Documentation is an important part of any collection or API.
 Good documentation helps the people who use your collection to understand what it does and how each request works.
-And comprehensive API documentation lets your consumers know what endpoints are available and how to successfully interact with them.
+And comprehensive API documentation lets your consumers know what endpoints are available and how to interact with them.

 Once you've generated documentation for your collection or API, users can [view the documentation](/docs/publishing-your-api/viewing-documentation/) in Postman.
-By default your documentation is private, so only people you share a collection or API with will be able to access it.
+By default your documentation is private, so you must share a collection or API with others before they can access it.
 If you're creating a public API, you can [publish your documentation](/docs/publishing-your-api/publishing-your-docs/) to make it publicly available to anyone with a web browser.

 ## Contents